Beside the Mountain

 Breaking multi seed crackers into pre cut squares.

-• Hummus is a dip made from chickpeas, tahini, lemon juice, garlic, and olive oil.
-It's super tasty to enjoy with multi seed crackers.
-As it provides a good source of protein, fiber, and healthy fats it makes an awesome lunch: crackers and hummus.
+• Hummus is super tasty to enjoy with these seed crackers.
+As it provides a good source of protein, fiber, and healthy fats, it makes an awesome lunch: crackers and hummus.
+I have a recipe for high-protein hummus and pumpkin seed hummus that would be delicious with these crackers.

 • Cheese can be paired with seed crackers for a tasty and protein-rich snack.

-• Fresh or roasted vegetables such as cherry tomatoes, cucumbers, carrots, or bell peppers for a nutrient-rich snack.
+• Fresh or roasted vegetables such as cherry tomatoes, cucumbers, carrots, or bell peppers are great for a nutrient-rich snack.

 • Top your seed crackers with protein-rich ingredients such as boiled eggs, tuna, or smoked salmon for a satisfying and nutrient-dense snack.